GoInterject/GoInterject.github.io/wGetStarted/L-Dev-CustomerAgingDetail.md

 </div>

-**Step 7:** The changes to the stored procedure are complet.
+**Step 7:** The changes to the stored procedure are complete.
 It is important to test the stored procedure in the database before testing it through the Interject platform.
 You can use the same test script used earlier in this topic.
 Your test code should look similar to the SQL below.

 <button class="collapsible">Test Script</button>
 <div markdown="1" class="panel">